-Connect: Supports walking, cycling, transit and vehicular options for all people of all ages to get around.
+Uptown will evolve to be a connected community that supports walking, cycling, transit and vehicular options for people of all ages to get around.

-- 2. Mix: Supports offices, retail uses and a range of employment opportunities, along with medium to high density residential development. - 3.
-Green: Incorporates a high quality and welldesigned network of parkland. - 4.
-Partnerships: Supports innovative partnerships, where they benefit the community.
+Uptown will support a vibrant public and private realm with a mix of offices, retail uses and a range of employment opportunities, along with medium to high density residential development.

+Uptown will incorporate a high quality and welldesigned network of parkland, and new development will consider environmental sustainability.
+Uptown will also evolve with the support of innovative partnerships, where they will benefit the community.